tbwiik/Travelu/travelu/core/README.md

 # Core

 The core module contains the domain logic for the application.
 It's a part of the backend of the application, and is responsible for processing data and handling logic.
-The application are interactive and have many fields for input.
-This need validation and core handles the part of this that are independent of frontend.
-To be able to display these errors for the user, exceptions are thrown and caught in UI where they get displayed.
+The application is interactive and have many fields for input.
+This needs validation and core handles the part of this that are independent of frontend.
+To be able to display these errors for the user, exceptions are thrown and caught in UI, where they get displayed.

 ## Destination List